liltmagicbox/fast_txt_img_writer/README.md

 I used notepad for work-record, but no more!

-ctrl+c image or imgfile and ctrl+v to paste. use the paint for notation.
+ctrl+c image or imgfile and ctrl+v to paste. use the paint for draw notation.
+*avove 80% was just crop the screenshot.

 ctrl+b to crop screenshot directly. very fast.
+* before I was: press prtscr, open paint, ctrl+v, click cropbutton, crop, ctrl+c. nomore!

-type"[]" and ctrl+f entire python code, it will dump to txtfilename_hrminsec.py
+type"[]" and ctrl+f entire python code, it will dump to txtfilename_{hr}{min}{sec}.py *crop screenshot, and freeze python code, very easy to reproduce.

 saves img with txt, and loads. it saves png. no even load gif.

+if the file not saved yet(or changed), occurs isit ok msg.

 ===============